 Language of Instruction

-Beginning in 2011, the KoGuan Law School occupied a new facility on the Xuhui Campus (the main campus) of Shanghai Jiao Tong University.
+KoGuan Law School is located on the Xuhui Campus (the main campus) of Shanghai Jiao Tong University.
 It is conveniently located near the center of Shanghai.

 Fall Semester: Early-September – Late-December